Bambu-Research-Group/RFID-Tag-Guide/README.md

 ## Compatible RFID tags -  By generation

+There are tags known as "Magic Tags" which allow functionality that's not part of the classic MIFARE spec.
+One example is that most Magic Tags allow the UID to be changed, which is normally read-only on MIFARE tags.
+Magic tags are often refered to by their "generation", eg "Magic Gen 1".
+Each newer generation increases the functionality, but tends to also be more expensive)

 Gen 1 --> **Not compatible**(due to AMS checking if tag is unlockable with command 0x40)

 Gen 2 --> **Works**